jtanderson/IdentityMapping/readme.md

 # Identity Mapping

 ## Current TODO

+  - Odd # of survey questions, card layout issues on /identityDebrief need to be fixed

   - From Dr. Harris:
     - Graphics on intro page - people misspelled,  text labels too small in circles